Pi Kappa Alpha: History

-Pi Kappa Alpha was founded on March 1, 1868, in Room 47 in West Range (The Range) at the University of Virginia by six graduate students:
+Pi Kappa Alpha was founded on March 1, 1868, in Room 47 in West Range (The Range) at the University of Virginia by six graduate students: William Alexander, Littleton Waller Tazewell Bradford, Robertson Howard, James Benjamin Sclater Jr., Frederick Southgate Taylor, and Julian Edward Wood.

 Three of the Founders had been former cadets, having served on both sides of the recently concluded Civil War.
 One had been a Union hospital officer, another a Confederate veteran, and a third, a repatriate.
 Expansion was considered early in the fraternity's history; on March 1, 1869, exactly one year after the Alpha chapter at the University of Virginia was formed, the Beta chapter of Pi Kappa Alpha was founded at Davidson College.
 Its Gamma chapter was placed at William and Mary just two years later, and a total of seven chapters formed in the first decade.
 This period of early growth slowed though, and by 1889 only four chapters remained active.

 A call for a national convention was sent out, and delegates of three of the four active chapters met in what would become the "junior founding" of the fraternity at what they called the Hampden–Sydney Convention, held in a dorm room at Hampden–Sydney College.
 This marked the start of a new wave of prosperity and substantial growth and the end of almost a decade of decline.
 Theta chapter, at Rhodes College, took over the responsibilities of Alpha chapter, granting chapters for a short period before this duty was taken over by an administrative office.
 John Shaw Foster, a junior founder from Theta chapter, helped to reestablish Alpha chapter at the University of Virginia.
-Theta chapter is the longest continual running chapter of Pi Kappa Alpha, having been founded in 1878.
+Theta chapter is the longest continual-running chapter of Pi Kappa Alpha, having been founded in 1878.
 The four delegates to the Hampden–Sydney Convention are referred to as the Junior Founders.

 Pi Kappa Alpha was not originally organized as a sectional fraternity; however, by constitutional provision it became so in 1889, and for twenty years would only open chapters south of the Mason-Dixon Line.

 Pi Kappa Alpha members have supported the nation's armed conflicts in large numbers.
 In World War I, one out of every six members of the fraternity served in uniform.
 In World War II, 15,000 of its 33,000 active members served, including General Courtney Hodges, a four-star general and commander of the US First Army in Europe.

 Sectarian and other restrictions that were in place during the early years have since been modified or removed entirely: Pi Kappa Alpha remained a southern fraternity until the New Orleans Convention in 1909 when the fraternity officially declared itself a national organization.
 Like many other social fraternities at the time, Pi Kappa Alpha had limited its membership to white males.
 All race restrictions were removed in 1964.

-Rituals

-The fraternity's rituals were based on those of Independent Order of Odd Fellows.

-Shield & Diamond
+As of 2024, Pi Kappa Alpha has initiated more than 310,000 members.
+The fraternity's headquarters are in Memphis, Tennessee.